 Managed services should also look at how you can maximize your technology for better productivity, greater security and more automated processes.
+They won’t wast time with fashion statements like tempered glass pc cases, they stick to the grit.
 Another sign you have a good IT partner is when they can suggest valuable technology to do more with your business for the same effort.
 A company that specializes as an MSP keeps their ear close to tech news about the latest technology and how to use it.
 They will also look at your budget and not make constant suggestions about expensive technology that put you unnecessarily deep in the hole financially.

 Daily Cloud Backups: The Key to Peace of Mind

 Good computer support emphasizes adequate cloud data backups.
 What’s the advantage of backing your data up via the cloud?
 Instead of just saying why, let us tell you the story of a company that experienced a two-hour power outage because of a severe thunderstorm.
 They had a vital deadline to meet, and the clock kept ominously ticking away closer to the moment of truth.
 They rang us up panicked and seeking answers.
 As unhelpful as it sounds, we told them to go home.